Charlotte Home Buying Tips

-- Buyers should not call other agents to see properties, even if they think they are saving their agent some time and effort.
+- Buyers should not call other agents to see properties, even if they think they are saving their agents some time and effort.

-- Buyers should clearly define their must haves and deal breakers to help their agent streamline the showing process.
+- Buyers should clearly define their must-haves and deal breakers to help their agents streamline the showing process.

 - Buyers should interview agents just as sellers interview listing agents.

-- Make sure your agent knows your property and location preferences, and home buying situation.
+- Ensure your agent knows your property, location preferences, and home-buying situation.

 Benefits of Using Buyer’s Agents

 The National Association of Realtors® shares this article on some of the things a buyer’s agent can do: